YouAzo96/Owl/README PROFESSOR.md

 # TheNerds_prod
 Admin account: youssef@owl.edu | pass: 1234
-You can create your own account (as a user with southern email) to check the email verification features...etc or you can use this user email: youssef.azougagh96@gmail.com | pass: 4321
+You can create your own account (as a user with southern email) to check the email verification features...etc

-Tests Account (if you want to ban them): ID: 6 | Elvis , ID:8 | BOB

 Car Pool main steps:
   -Schedule a ride (drop down next to your profile name)